4.1 Drawing pie charts

-Firstly, work out the total number of children:
+Firstly, work out the total number of customers:

 26 + 17 + 20 + 9 = 72

-Now work out the number of degrees that represents one child:
+Now work out the number of degrees that represents customer:

 Now use this information to draw your pie chart.
 It should look something like this: